andrea-f/bitmovin-player-augment-seekbar-metadata/README.md

 # Demo and code
-See the code in action at: https://s3.amazonaws.com/test-videos-samples/index.html, the video used is from Lazio - Roma 3 - 0 last March.
+See the code in action at: https://s3.amazonaws.com/test-videos-samples/index.html

+The video used is from Lazio - roma 3 - 0, last March.

 The full code is available here: https://github.com/andrea-f/bitmovin-player-augment-seekbar-metadata